The Most Fun Things To Do in Barcelona in Autumn

 5. Film Festivals

 Every autumn brings a wide variety of quality film festivals to Barcelona.
 But it’s the variety of genres of movies from all over the world that is most impressive.
 There are about twenty different film festivals in and around Barcelona this season.
-The world’s best short films, indi films, documentaries, and feature films can be found in Fall.
+The world’s best short films, indie films, documentaries, and feature films can be found in Fall.

 6. Salon Nautico

 Salón Internacional Náutico de Barcelona[/caption]Salon Nautico is every boat lover’s dream.
-As the biggest International Boat Show in Spain, you can find everything boat related here.
+As the biggest International Boat Show in Spain, you can find everything boat-related here.
 Look port, look starboard, it doesn’t matter, it is all beautiful: yachts, motorboats, catamarans, cruisers.
 Boat season may be in the summer, but boat shopping season in Barcelona is most definitely in Autumn.

 7. FC Barcelona

 Barcelona and FC Barcelona are in many ways one and the same.
 The city lives and dies by its football team, and lately, life has been good.
 So what makes locals most excited about the Fall is the start of FC Barcelona’s season.
 Each year, the city buzzes for its soccer club’s debut, and with every game that passes, anticipation only grows.

 8. National Day of Catalonia